builab/DomainFit/example/example_colabfold.md

 If you predict these proteins using Colabfold notebook, download all the result files and move in Colabfold_output (no subfolders).
 Otherwise, using localcolabfold [https://github.com/YoshitakaMo/localcolabfold], it is easy to run colabfold in batch

-First, download all the fasta files and then predict all the fasta files in batch
+First, download all the fasta files and then predict all the fasta files in batch.

 	mkdir fasta colabfold_pred
 	retrieve_fasta_from_uniprot.py --ilist missingAF.log --odir fasta